iqbal-lab-org/QCovid/README.md

 All data written to a SQL database, including the masks.

+This repository includes tools for managing a database of these QC results.

-# What precisely is the output
+### What precisely is the output

-See the outpur/spec.md file
+See the output/spec.md file

+## Usage

+For complete details see `qcovid.py --help`

+### Initialise an QC database instance

+QCovid uses the SQLalchemy ORM.
+In general, `qcovid.py` is passed a database connection string as the first argument.

+To initialise a local sqlite instance:

+`qcovid.py sqlite:///my_db.sqlite init`

+This will create an instance of the QCovid database in file named `my_db.sqlite` in the current working directory.

+You may see a brief summary of the database contents with:

+`qcovid.py sqlite:///my_db.sqlite info`

+### Fetching raw sequencing data

+This pipeline is meant to be run on data which has been accessioned in the ENA.
+Fetch target runs by project use `enaDataBrowser`:

+`enaGroupGet.py PRJNAxxxxxx -w -f fastq -d projects/`

+This will populate a directory for the project and subdirectories for each run's fastq files.

+The `qcovid.py` tool can be used to import these samples into the database:

+`qcovid.py sqlite:///my_db.sqlite load PRJNAxxxxxx`

+This function will crawl through the downloaded project directory and populate the PairedRead and SingleRead tables.

+### Running pipelines

+`qcovid.py sqlite:///my_db.sqlite run` will invoke the pipeline for samples which have fastq files but no analysis output.

-## Details
+## QC analysis

 This QC pipeline considers raw sequencing data and is flexible over:

 * Single vs. paired reads (i.e. Nanopore vs. Illumina)
 * Amplicon primers

-## Single and Paired read pipelines
+### Single and Paired read pipelines

 We use `bwa` to map reads as part of the pipeline.
 Downstream analysis of the mapping is agnostic to mate pairing.

-## Preprocessing primer sets
+### Preprocessing primer sets

 Primers should be presented as a list of tab delimited names, start positions, and end positions.